magapp/blueiriscmd/README.md

 Python cmd tool that talk with Blue Iris Camera surveillance software API.

-Blue Iris have an API that allows other programs to read status, trigger events, change profile and such.
+Blue Iris have an API that allows other programs to read status, trigger events, change profile, set signal and such.
 This python tool gives you a command line tool that can be used.

 Example to change current profile to "Home":